AM19x/gsm6.com/README.md

-this folder contains almost all the required APKs for bypassing google account on Android
+this folder contains some of the required APKs for bypassing google account on Android